civican/legisinfo/42-1/bills/C-78/bill_text.md

 A garnishee summons against a judgment debtor ceases to bind Her Majesty after the periods and in the circumstances specified in the regulations.

-> **Explanatory Note**:
-> Existing text of sections 30 and 31:
-> *Existing Text*:
-> > Subject to section 31, where a garnishee summons of continuing effect is served on the Minister under this Part and garnishable moneys become payable to the judgment debtor in the five year period during which Her Majesty is bound by the garnishee summons, Her Majesty shall, at the expiration of that period, continue to be bound in accordance with the garnishee summons in respect of all subsequent payments of garnishable moneys to the judgment debtor that are authorized by the same Act of Parliament, provision thereof or program thereunder that authorized the payments of the garnishable moneys to the judgment debtor in the period during which Her Majesty was originally bound by the garnishee summons.
-> > Her Majesty shall cease to be bound under section 30 in respect of any garnishable moneys authorized by any particular Act of Parliament, provision thereof or program thereunder if no such moneys become payable to the judgment debtor for any period of one hundred and eighty consecutive days.

 ### Section 56

 Sections 34 and 35 of the Act are replaced by the following:

 ### Section 34

-In addition to any method of service permitted in accordance with provincial garnishment law, service of documents on the Minister under this Part may be effected by any method prescribed **by the regulations**.

-> **Explanatory Note**:
-> Existing text of sections 34 and 35:
-> *Existing Text*:
-> > In addition to any method of service permitted in accordance with provincial garnishment law, service of documents on the Minister under this Part may be effected by registered mail or by any other method prescribed in the regulations.
+In addition to any method of service permitted in accordance with provincial garnishment law, service of documents on the Minister under this Part may be effected by any method prescribed by the regulations.
-> > Where service of a document on the Minister under this Part is effected by registered mail, the document shall be deemed to be served on the day of its receipt by the Minister.

 ### Section 57